-2 Effective for annual periods beginning on or after a date to be determined.

-3 Effective for annual periods beginning on or 1 January 2024.
+- Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2024. - Effective for annual periods beginning on or after 1 January 2025.

-Except for amendments to HKFRSs mentioned below, the Directors anticipate that the application of all other new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+Except for amendments to HKFRSs mentioned below, the Directors anticipate that the application of all other amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.